Shopify's Theme Editor is used to:

 Depending on the type of section you've selected in the left panel, the right panel will sometimes also show a tab titled 'THEME SETTINGS' (in all caps) below the list of the various settings/options.
 If you click on the 'THEME SETTINGS' tab in the right panel, it will expand and show only those theme settings that are relevant/applicable to the page you're viewing.
 This is quite handy if you're trying to quickly find an option/setting related to a particular page.
 (The alternative is clicking the 'Theme settings' link at the bottom of the left panel, which opens up ALL of the theme settings for the site... in which case you'd then have to go through ALL theme settings to try to find the setting you're looking for.)

 Ready to start creating your site's home page?
-Click here to begin!
+Click here

 If you're new to Shopify, you may be confused about what a collection page is (and you might also be wondering why you don't see anything in the Shopify admin panel about creating category and sub-category pages).
 These two mysteries are related. :-) Collection pages are category pages.